bsazonov/rethread/docs/Primer.md

 while (token)
   // ...
 ```
-Converting `cancellation_token` to boolean is equivalent to the result of `!token.is_cancelled()`.
-It equals `true` until token enters cancelled state.
-If some other thread cancels the token, it will return `false`, thus finishing the loop.
+Converting `cancellation_token` to `bool` is equivalent to the result of `!token.is_cancelled()`.
+It equals `true` as long as the token is "not cancelled".
+When some other thread cancels the token, it will return `false`, thus finishing the loop.
 #####Interrupting blocking calls
 ```cpp
 rethread::wait(_condition, lock, token);